marick/lens2/mostly_words/tutorial04-missing.md

 ### Other types

-Any container that implements the `Access` behaviour will be analogously to `Map`.
+Any container that implements the `Access` behaviour will be treated like a map.
 More precisely,

 * `Lens.key` uses `Access.fetch/2` but converts an `:error` return